History of Greenwich, Connecticut: Late 20th century

 In 1974, Gulliver's Restaurant and Bar which was astride the border of Greenwich and Port Chester, burned one early morning, killing 24 young people who were at a discothèque there.
 Peter J. Leonard, a 10th grade drop out from Greenwich was convicted and served about 12 years in New York State for his arson fire that he set trying to cover up a minor burglary at a bowing alley next door.

 In 1975, 15-year-old Martha Moxley was murdered in the gated community of Belle Haven in Greenwich.
 In 2002, a jury in Norwalk found Michael Skakel guilty of the crime.
 The murder was depicted in 1993 in the book A Season in Purgatory by Dominick Dunne and in Murder in Greenwich in 1998 by Mark Fuhrman which was later made into a movie of the same title.

 In 1983, the Mianus River Bridge, which carries traffic on Interstate 95 over an estuary, collapsed, resulting in the death of three people.
 Highway traffic had to be diverted onto local streets.
 Later investigations revealed that two of the pin-and-hanger assemblies holding the support beams had failed.
-The safety of similarly constructed bridges such as the famous Harvard Bridge was brought into question and investigated.
+The safety of similarly constructed bridges such as the Harvard Bridge was brought into question and investigated.